Quantum-interference-induced pairing in bosonic doped antiferromagnets: The effective model of the spinful hard-core Bose-Hubbard model

 Namely, a spin-dependent sign $\sigma$ will be attached to the NN hopping term.
 Assuming $i$ is an odd number for each $i\in A$, the expression above can be simplified to

 Therefore, the transformed effective Hamiltonian becomes exactly the bosonic $\sigma t$-$J$ model

 where

 Remember that $\sigma\in\{+1,-1\}$ for $\{\up,\dn\}$ respectively when serving as a coefficient.
 In summary, in the limit of $U\gg t$, the spinful hard-core Bose-Hubbard model should effectively have the same nature as the bosonic $\sigma t$-$J$ model, up to the Marshall transformation that maps in-plane ferromagnetism to in-plane antiferromagnetism.
+That is to say, the correlation functions on the ground states of the two models are closely related to each other by applying $U_{\text{Ms}}$ to the observables.
+Especially, the pure ``charge'' properties are exactly the same, such as the hole-hole density correlation $D_h(r)$ in Fig.\,1(c).